-Our Corporate Strategy sets out our priorities for the next three years, the critical things we have chosen to focus on, and the activities and measures we will use to manage and report on our performance.
-It is reproduced later in this document to set the context for our 2016-2017 focus.
-The Strategy will deliver our contributions to the National Park Management Plan (the partnership plan for the future of the Park).
-It is based on the understanding that National Park landscapes are hugely important to the nation's health and well-being, making a significant contribution to the economy through tourism and farming and providing attractive places for people to live, work or visit and enjoy.
-National Parks are a key mechanism for protecting our UK landscapes.
+Our Corporate Strategy sets out our priorities from 2016-19; the critical things we have chosen to focus on, and the activities and measures we will use to manage and report on our performance.
+It sets the context for our 2018/19 priority actions.
+The Strategy is how we deliver our contributions to the National Park Management Plan (the partnership plan for the future of the Peak District National Park).
+It is based on the understanding that national park landscapes are hugely important to the nation's health and wellbeing, making a significant contribution to the economy through tourism and farming and providing attractive places for people to live, work or visit and enjoy.

+National parks are a key mechanism for protecting our UK landscapes.
 The way that we think about landscape is evolving as we face new societal, environmental and economic threats and opportunities.
-The Strategy recognises the need to respond to this change.
-It also recognises that our role as a National Park Authority remains constant - to protect and care for the National Park as environmental pressures grow; and to offer inspiring and enjoyable experiences for the health, wealth and wellbeing of our nation.
+Our Corporate Strategy recognises the need to respond to this change.
+It also recognises that our role as a national park authority remains constant.
+To protect and care for the Peak District National Park as environmental pressures grow.
+And to offer inspiring and enjoyable experiences for the health, wealth and wellbeing of our nation.

-Our Priorities
+Our priorities